Noise & Nuisance

 If works are completed outside these hours, please contact the Shire via email advising of the contractor name (e.g. for waste collection please specify whether it was a Shire truck or private waste contractor) to mail@gingin.wa.gov.au.

-Contact is the Shire’s Principal Environmental Health Officer
+Contact is the Shire’s Health Team.

 Mechanical noise (e.g. air conditioners, pool pumps)